 If you prefer, you can purchase a mop bucket that includes a second bucket that keeps soiled water separate from the liquid you are using to clean the floor.
 This is a highly efficient option that allows you to work faster because you will not need to stop as often to change the water.

 Before settling on the perfect mop bucket, there are a few more features to consider.

-Mop bucket colors aren't simply a fashion choice.
+In commercial settings, mop bucket colors aren't simply a fashion choice.
 In an effort to improve sanitation and avoid cross-contamination, the various colors correspond to designated institutional areas where each mop bucket should be used.

-Red: These mop buckets are for use in areas with greatest potential for contamination, such as toilets and urinals.
+Red: These mop buckets are for use in areas with the greatest potential for contamination, such as toilets and urinals.

 Yellow: Yellow mop buckets are used in clinical areas as well as gyms and other places that may have moderate germs.
 Also, yellow is a good color because it is easy for people to see, making tripping accidents less likely.

-Green: Restaurants food service areas like the kitchen and behind the bar use green mop buckets.
+Green: Restaurants' food service areas like the kitchen and behind the bar use green mop buckets.